dotnet/docs-aspire/docs/serverless/functions.md

 The preceding code relies on the [📦 Aspire.Hosting.Azure.Storage](https://www.nuget.org/packages/Aspire.Hosting.Azure.Storage) NuGet package to add an Azure Storage resource that runs as an emulator.
 The `storage` resource is then passed to the `WithHostStorage` API, explicitly setting the host storage to the emulated resource.

 > [!NOTE]
-> The `StorageAccountContributor` role is required for deployed instances, it's up to the user to manually configure this role with their resource when they're publishing.
-This role assignment is included automatically for the implicitly generated host storage.
+> If you're not using the implicit host storage, you must manually assign the `StorageAccountContributor` role to your resource for deployed instances.
+This role is automatically assigned for the implicitly generated host storage.

 ### Reference resources in Azure Functions